VOTING BY MAIL:

-ballot fully.
+- Fill out your ballot fully.
 Don't forget to sign it!

 - Do not tear off the perforated tab at the bottom of the ballot; it's needed to

 in the inner ID envelope, and then write your ID number and date of birth, and sign on the outside of the envelope.

 - Place the ID envelope into the outer mailing envelope.

 - Put only one ballot in each envelope!
 If you put multiple

 parking lot behind the building, accessible from East 30th Street.
 A second ballot collection site is now available in